multnomah-county-it/libilsws/README.md

 ```
 /**
  * The order of the fields doesn't matter.
 Not all of these are actually required.
  * See the YAML configuration file to determine which fields are required.
+If an
+ * email template name is included in the options array, an email will be sent to the
+ * patron.
+Actual template files must include a language extension (for example .en for
+ * English.
+The system will look for template that matches the patrons language
+ * preference.
+If one is found, it will use that, otherwise it will attempt to
+ * find and use an English template.
  */
 $patron = [
     'birthDate' => '1962-03-07',